 Air pollution is caused by natural and man-made pollutants.
 The pollutants of concern are: carbon monoxide, benzene, 1,3-butadiene, lead, nitrogen dioxide, ozone, sulphur dioxide and particles.

-The Environment Act 1995 introduced a system of Local Air Quality Management for the UK to ensure pollutant concentrations are within National Air Quality Standards, designed to protect public health and the environment.
+The Environment Act 1995 introduced a system of Local Air Quality Management (LAQM) for the UK to ensure pollutant concentrations are within National Air Quality Standards, designed to protect public health and the environment.

 We have identified that nitrogen dioxide, a pollutant associated with vehicle emissions, is an air pollutant requiring monitoring within the borough.
 Other pollutants do not require monitoring at this time.

 We monitor nitrogen dioxide throughout the borough using non-automatic and automatic monitoring.

 As well as monitoring air quality the Council has a statutory duty to periodically review and assess the air quality in its area.
 Annual Updating and Screening Assessments and Progress Reports from 2015 onwards are available below.
 Reports prior to this date are available on request.

 In addition to meeting the basic statutory LAQM requirement the Council also takes a proactive approach to protecting the health of the public.
 As part of this approach it has assisted, along with the Cwm Taf Health Board and Rhondda Cynon Taf Council, in research carried out by Huw Brunt and Sarah Jones of Public Health Wales into developing a new method of assessing air quality risks to public health.
 This method, which is complementary to LAQM, is designed to assist in targeting both Health Authority and Local Authority resources in areas where the population is most vulnerable to the effects of air pollution.
 A link to their published paper, ‘A pragmatic public health-driven approach to enhance local air quality management risk assessment in Wales, UK’ is provided here.’